10-year-old who died in mudslide while on school trip was ‘happy, bubbly’ girl

 Year Six pupil Leah Harrison, from Darlington, died following an incident at Carlton Bank on the edge of the North York Moors on Wednesday.

-A major operation involving 30 mountain rescuers was launched to save her, as heavy rain fell in the area, but she could not be saved.
+A major operation involving 30 mountain rescuers was launched to save her, in weather conditions they described as “very poor”, but she died at the scene.

 In a statement, Leah’s family said on Thursday: “Leah Harrison, the happy, bubbly, go-lucky little girl.